 According to the Kickstarter website for Revolights, “almost 70 percent of all nighttime bicycle-car accidents are due to poor side vision.”
 [C]ollisions between bicycles and cars occur more often at night.
 (Find the source here) I can tell you that I’ve seen a number of different night visibility systems since I used to drive in a college town that encouraged people to ride bikes.
 Nothing about it was the norm, and I couldn’t even tell it was a bike since it didn’t have a combination of lights and reflectors like most bikes have.

 As a driver, I’ve had more than my fair share of hair-raising experiences when I’ve come along some kind of reflector or flashing light and had no idea if it belonged to a pedestrian or a bicycle until I was right on top of it.
 Yes, I did pick up the pace a little.
 Yes, I moved over.
 From a considerable distance, however, it is almost difficult to determine the size of a blinking light’s aperture.

-Revolights changes all that with its LED lights that attach to the wheel rim.
-The bike wheels spin and the bright lights let everyone on the road know where your bike stops and starts and your direction.
-There’s no missing you at a stop sign, either.
+All of that is altered by Revolights, which produces LED lights that can be attached to the rim of a wheel.
+The wheels of the bike turn, and the bright lights let everyone else on the road know where your bike stops and begins as well as the direction you are going.
+There’s no way I could ever miss seeing you at a stop sign.